adityak714/gh-analytics-visualizer/README.md

    - VM2 and VM3 consume the data and perform analyses.

 4. **Teardown**:
-   - Use the `teardown.yml` file to clean up the environment:
+   - Use the `teardown.yml` file to clean up the environment as preparation:
      ```sh
      ansible-playbook teardown.yml
      ```